shenango/caladan/README.md

 MTU to the value you'd like, up to the size of the MTU set for the interface.

 #### Directpath
 Directpath allows runtime cores to directly send packets to/receive packets from the NIC, enabling higher throughput than when the IOKernel handles all packets.
-Directpath is currently only supported with Mellanox ConnectX-5 using Mellanox OFED v4.6 or newer.
-NIC firmware must include support for User Context Objects (DEVX) and Software Managed Steering Tables.
+Directpath is currently only supported with Mellanox ConnectX-4 using Mellanox OFED v4.6 or newer.
+For best performance, NIC firmware must include support for User Context Objects (DEVX) and Software Managed Steering Tables.
 For the ConnectX-5, the firmware version must be at least 16.26.1040.
 Additionally, directpath requires Linux kernel version 5.0.0 or newer.

-To enable directpath, add `enable_directpath` to the config file for all runtimes that should use directpath.
+To enable directpath, add `enable_directpath` to the config file for all runtimes that should use directpath, and inform the IOKernel of the NIC's PCI address by starting it with the extra arguments `nicpci <pci address>`.
 Each runtime launched with directpath must currently run as root and have a unique IP address.

 ### Storage
 This code has been tested with an Intel Optane SSD 900P Series NVMe device.